jundalisay/superb/content/en/research/pythagoras/life/chapter-34.md

 - Picentini
 - the Romans

 Metrodorus was the son of Thyrsus who was the father of Epicharmus.
 He transferred most of his doctrine to medicine.

-He says that Epicharmus, and prior to him Pythagoras, conceived that the best dialect, as well as the best harmony of music, is the Doric; that the Ionic and the Æolic participate of the chromatic harmony; but that the Attic dialect is replete with this in a still greater degree.
+He says that Epicharmus, and prior to him Pythagoras, conceived that:
+- the best dialect, as well as the best harmony of music, is the Doric
+- the Ionic and the Æolic have chromatic harmony
+- the Attic dialect is replete with this in a still greater degree.

 They also thought that the Doric dialect, which consists of vocal letters, is enharmonic.

 Fables likewise bear testimony to the antiquity of this dialect.
 For in these it is said that Nereus married Doris the daughter of Ocean; by whom he had 50 daughters, one of which was the mother of Achilles.

-Metrodorus also says, that according to some, Hellen was the offspring of Deucalion, who was the son of Prometheus and Pyrrha the daughter of Epimetheus; and that from him came Dorus, and Æolus.
+Metrodorus also says that Hellen was the offspring of Deucalion, who was the son of Prometheus and Pyrrha the daughter of Epimetheus.
+From him came Dorus, and Æolus.

 He farther observes, that he learnt from the sacred rites of the Babylonians, that Hellen was the offspring of Jupiter, and that the sons of Hellen were Dorus, Xuthus, and Æolus; with which narrations Herodotus also accords.

 <!-- It is difficult, however, for those in more recent times to know accurately, in particulars so ancient, which of these narrations is to be preferred.
 But it may be collected from each of these histories, that  -->